Award Terms & Conditions

 Financial aid recipients must understand and agree to these terms and conditions:

-Applicants should carefully review their estimated award letter and understand each award offered.
-Review Types of Aid, for detailed information on each award listed on your Award Notification, including Merit Scholarships, work-study, and student loan programs.
+- Applicants should carefully review their estimated award letter and understand each award offered.
+Review Types of Aid, for detailed information on each award listed on your Award Notification, including Merit Scholarships, Federal Work-Study, and student loan programs.

-Bookstore Grants and Work Study DO NOT credit your tuition bill.
-Bookstore Grants are electronically sent to the university bookstore for each student.
-Work-Study jobs are optional and are designed to help defray a portion of book costs.
-Actual book costs may exceed this amount.
+- Bookstore Grants and Federal Work-Study are NOT credited toward your tuition bill.
+Bookstore Grants are electronically sent to the university bookstore.
+Work-Study jobs are optional and are designed to help defray indirect expenses, such as books.

 Aid Eligibility Requirements

-If you withdraw from Denison during a term, your aid will be adjusted according to Denison’s Refund Policy.
-Students must officially withdraw by contacting the Dean of Students’ Office.
+- If you withdraw from Denison during a term, your aid will be adjusted according to Denison’s Refund Policy.
+Students must officially withdraw by contacting Student Life.